 Participles

-For example, “The picture was torn in the move.”
+- “The picture was torn during the move.”

 Using ‘Tear’ in Context

-Now that we’ve covered the different forms of ‘tear’, let’s look at some examples of how to use the verb in context.
+Now that we’ve covered the main forms of tear, let’s look at some examples in context:

 - “She tore her dress on a branch while hiking.”